Our confidential helpline is for anyone in the UK affected by epilepsy.

 Your comments on the helpline

-Our helpline is one of our most important support services used by over 5,000 people last year.
+Our helpline is one of our most important support services used by 5,748 callers last year.
 We are currently collecting feedback to help ensure it meets the needs of people affected by epilepsy.

-Please complete our helpline evaluation form (pdf, 670kb) to give us comments on a call that you have had with us.
+Please complete our helpline evaluation form (PDF 670KB) to give us comments on a call that you have had with us.
 Alternatively, call the helpline to request a form to be sent to you in the post.
 We started sending out evaluation forms in January 2013, and so far have sent out over 1,000 forms to callers.
 We will compile a report on the responses and share the outcomes soon.

 You will need to call our helpline number (01494 601 400) and speak to a helpline worker who will ask which language you need.
 If you do not have enough English to do this, you could ask someone else to make the call on your behalf.